lexicalunit/dotfiles/README.md

 * `sane.css` style sheet for annoying websites.

 # ~/bin
 The following tools are installed into your `~/bin` directory by the root level `install` script, or by the `bin/install` script.
-These tools will be on your `PATH` if you have ran the root level `install` script of the `env/install` script which will properly configure your shell's envrionment.
+These tools will be on your `PATH` if you have ran the root level `install` script of the `env/install` script which will properly configure your shell's environment.

 | Tool | Usage |
 | --- | --- |